FeatureBaseDB/Laminoid/README.md

 You could possibly move this to your own repo, changing things.
 If you do, change the `deploy_sloth.sh` script to reflect the Github repo.

 ## Google Compute Setup
-Change the `deploy_sloth.sh` script to use your Google service account.
+Change the `deploy_sloth.sh` script to use your Google service account and project names.
 You can change zones, but the ones listed are known to have the L4s for boxes.

 You may want to change the number of GPUs attached if you like spending money.